Oil prices take a breather, OPEC+ sticks to output plans

 An explosion has rocked an oil production vessel owned by Nigeria's Shebah Exploration & Production Company Ltd (SEPCOL) with a 22,000 bpd capacity, the company's chief executive Ikemefuna Okafor said on Thursday.

-Nigeria had already been struggling to meet its production quota under the OPEC+ deal due to under-investment.
+Nigeria had already been struggling to meet its production quota under the OPEC+ deal due to under-investment, though the blast is unlikely to have any major impact on output.

-Shell again boosted its dividend and share repurchases on Thursday after fourth quarter profits hit their highest in eight years, fuelled by higher oil and gas prices and strong gas trading performance.

 U.S. crude stockpiles fell by 1 million barrels last week, the U.S. Energy Information Administration said on Wednesday, while distillate inventories also dropped amid strong demand both domestically and in export markets.